Keystone (Berkeley, California)

 The Keystone, also known as Keystone Berkeley, was a small music club at 2119 University Avenue in Berkeley, California, which operated in the 1970s and 1980s.
 Numerous nationally known groups performed there, including Tom Petty and the Heartbreakers, Ray Charles, Talking Heads, The Ramones, Metallica and B.B King, Blondie, and Greg Kihn among many others and the club was a regular venue for the Jerry Garcia Band.
 Keystone Berkeley, run by Freddie Herrera and Bobby Corona, was linked to The Stone and Keystone Palo Alto.

 Berkeley

-Keystone Korner's Freddie Herrera opened Keystone Berkeley, a larger venue, then sold the Keystone Korner to Todd Barkan The Keystone Berkeley closed in 1984.
+Keystone Korner's Freddie Herrera opened Keystone Berkeley, a larger venue, then sold the Keystone Korner to Todd Barkan The club was one of a group of important smaller clubs that bridged the transition from the 1960's counterculture to 1980's alternative rock.
+For example, while the Grateful Dead played venues like the Boston Garden, the Keystone was a "home away from home" for Jerry Garcia.
+Jerry Garcia is said to have played the Keystone Berkeley 206 times between 1972 and 1984, "a number that dwarfs any other venue he played at in any configuration."
+It also provided an early home for East Bay punk rock before Gilman Street or the Berkeley Square opened.
+Visiting post-punk, new wave and college rock bands, some of whom later became internationally famous, played early shows at the Keystone, including The Talking Heads, The Ramones, Tom Petty's first tour and two of R.E.M.'s first Bay Area dates.
+The Keystone Berkeley closed in 1984.

 Keystone Palo Alto

 Keystone Palo Alto, at 260 California Avenue, opened 20 January 1977.
 The Keystone Palo Alto closed in 1986.
 The club became the Vortex in the mid-1980s, then The Edge in 1989, and closed in April 2000.
 It was remade into a restaurant, finally as Illusions, a restaurant and nightclub.
 The building was at various times during the last 50 years, a Purity Market, a Natural food store, a German restaurant, called the Zinzanatti Oom Pah Pah Lounge, a club called Sophies, it then was demolished in October 2013.